 Examples of properties related to E-A-T:

 All of these are properties that relate to People or Organizations!
 Make sure the markup for your Authors, Reviewers and Publishers are robust and link to any additional sites/social media using the sameAs property.

 Structured Data Strategy Correlates with your Content Strategy

 Whether you work in healthcare, ecommerce, real estate, or really any industry, considering structured data when organizing and building out your website will help you develop stronger and more robust content.
 Helping search engines understand the entities defined on your webpages will strengthen your SEO performance through improved E-A-T and enhanced Google features like rich results.

 Structured data drives results, and what’s so valuable is that these results are measurable and actionable.
 By considering opportunities for rich results as you develop your content strategy, your website will become a pivotal tool for helping your brand stand out from the competition in search results.
 There are many benefits of structured data beyond rich results—we put together our top ten here.

 How does Schema App work?

-Schema App combines advanced SaaS technology with high-touch to managed service to ensure that your organization maximizes results from structured data.
+Schema App combines advanced SaaS technology with high-touch support services to ensure that your organization maximizes results from structured data.
 We work with you to develop a customized schema strategy aligned with your business goals to showcase your unique value in search.
 What’s stopping you from unleashing the power of structured data?